NexusMutual/docs/docs/protocol/capital-pool/investments.md

 The 6,224 WETH was staked in Kiln and is currently accuring staking rewards.
 See [Avantgarde's latest post](https://forum.nexusmutual.io/t/nmpip-196-restart-enzyme-vault-start-staking-through-kiln-6-624-weth/1174/5?u=bravenewdefi) on the governance forum for a status update.

+**Note**: the funds invested in Kiln were reallocated to Etherfi's eETH in March 2025 per the outcome of NMPIP 249.

 ## Investment in Chorus One through Stakewise V3 via the Nexus Mutual Enzyme vault

 In June 2024, the Avantgarde team shared an [RFC](https://forum.nexusmutual.io/t/rfc-stake-idle-eth-on-enzyme-vault-to-chorus-one-through-stakewise-v3/1461) on the forum, where they outlined a proposal to allocate the remaining idle WETH held in the Nexus Mutual Enzyme vault into Chorus One's Stakewise V3 vault.
 The original RFC they posted received feedback from community members and the Investment Committee to put this RFC up for a signalling vote to determine members' appetite to allocate to Chorus One since another proposal to allocate to Etherfi's weETH was also active at this time.
 After the [signalling vote concluded](https://snapshot.org/#/community.nexusmutual.eth/proposal/0x376bda4fef544f42799604627791be993d4a050ad49d415c284cc3e2cd6e8b9c), the result showed that members had signalled support for allocating 4,989 ETH to Chorus One via Stakewise V3.